Doctor of Nursing Practice

 The online BSN to DNP degree enables registered nurses with an earned Bachelor of Science in Nursing degree to take a more direct approach in obtaining a highly valuable DNP degree in the Family Nurse Practitioner track.

-The BSN to DNP Family Nurse Practitioner track consists of 78 credit hours and 1,260 hours of supervised practicum, and can be completed in just three years, if studying full-time.
+The BSN to DNP Family Nurse Practitioner track consists of 78 credit hours and 1,260 hours of supervised practicum, and can be completed in just three years.
 The BSN to DNP immerses students in both the theory and practice of primary care through curriculum that combines advanced nursing practice, informatics, and healthcare leadership coursework.
 Upon graduation, students will be qualified to sit for the American Association of Nurse Practitioners Family Nurse Practitioner or the American Nurses Credentialing Center exam for Family Nurse Practitioner.
 Progression in this program must be continuous and a master’s-level degree is not awarded for partial completion.
+Program must be completed within 5 years of enrollment.
+Students attend an on-campus conference each spring and defend their scholarly project on-campus prior to graduation.

 Courses in the Family Nurse Practitioner track include: